Cowboys RB Ezekiel Elliott Admits to Being ‘Faded’ on Livestream [WATCH]

 — Bacon, Grits, Eggs (@reddawg77089) June 29, 2020

-It is possible, albeit unlikely, that Elliott meant he was under the influence of alcohol rather than a substance like marijuana, the consumption of which is strictly prohibited in Texas.
+It is certainly possible that Elliott meant he was under the influence of alcohol rather than a substance like marijuana.
+While the use of marijuana is prohibited in Texas, the NFL relaxed its stance on it as part of the Collective Bargaining Agreement, no longer testing from April to August and eliminating weed-based suspensions.

-Regardless, not what you want to hear from the team’s $90 million investment, whose offseason transgressions are piling up at a concerning rate.

 Follow the Heavy on Cowboys Facebook page for the latest breaking news, rumors and content!

 Strange things began to happen as COVID-19 hit the country and Zeke — like most others — went into quarantine.
-Except he didn’t go into quarantine, at least initially.
+Except he didn’t go into quarantine, at least it didn’t appear so initially.
 Remember when Elliott helped quarterback Dak Prescott throw a now-infamous house party at the height of the pandemic?

 Then Elliott tested positive for the virus, a diagnosis that was revealed earlier this month.
 He exhibited few symptoms but nonetheless was among several NFL players to contract the illness.

 Then, TMZ reported on June 26, he was sued by a pool cleaner who claimed Elliott’s three dogs “violently attacked her in March,” an incident that required surgery and left her “scarred for life.”
-The two-time league rushing champion pushed back against the story by attacking the woman who made the allegations.
+The two-time league rushing champion pushed back against the story with a pointed response to the woman who made the allegations.

 Sad that people would rather sue and try to take someone’s money than respectfully go earn their money.
 People are a joke.
 Mam you are sad. https://t.co/qRWihj9utU